cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsResolveDnsInternally">ZeroTrustGatewayPolicyRuleSettingsResolveDnsInternally</a>

-resolve_dns_internally block.
+Configure to forward the query to the internal DNS service, passing the specified 'view_id' as input.

+Cannot be set when 'dns_resolvers' are specified or 'resolve_dns_through_cloudflare' is set.
+Only valid when a rule's action is set to 'resolve'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#resolve_dns_internally ZeroTrustGatewayPolicy#resolve_dns_internally}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#resolve_dns_internally ZeroTrustGatewayPolicy#resolve_dns_internally}

 ---